sriramss/docs-csm/006-NCN-PLATFORM-INSTALL.md

     pit:/var/www/ephemeral/prep/site-init # ./deploy/deploydecryptionkey.sh
     ```

 4. Change into the directory where you extracted the CSM Release distribution.
-Complete the CSM install by following instructions in the README and as otherwise directed by the installer process.
+Complete the CSM install by following instructions in ```INSTALL``` and as otherwise directed by the installer process.

     See [002-LIVECD-CREATION](002-LIVECD-CREATION.md) for further details.